atsumi000105/warehouse-management-system/README.md

      1. `export XDEBUG_MODE=debug`
      1. Run your phpunit tests from this command-line
 1. If using PHPStorm, make sure you set your xdebug server to have the name "coverd"
-1. Don't forget to reset your `XDEBUG_MODE` when you are
+1. Don't forget to reset your `XDEBUG_MODE` when you are done debugging

 ## Work With the Dev Environment